jmike/naomi/docs/datatypes.md

 ##### Notes

-Notes: 'now' can be passed in lieu of date so as to always compare relatively to the current date, allowing to explicitly ensure a date is either in the past or in the future, e.g.
+You may use `now` instead of an actual date so as to always compare relatively to the current date, allowing to explicitly ensure a date is either in the past or in the future, e.g.

 ```javascript
 date.max = 'now';